Spatiotemporal chaos in the interface growth of topological insulators: Dependence of the surface energy on the orientation

-{\it The dependence of the surface energy on the orientation.}---We discuss the dependence of the surface energy $\gamma$ on the surface orientation based on the broken-bond rule~\cite{jeong1999steps, galanakis2002SS, galanakis2002EPL, PhysRevLett.92.086102}.
+We discuss the dependence of the surface energy $\gamma$ on the surface orientation based on the broken-bond rule~\cite{jeong1999steps, galanakis2002SS, galanakis2002EPL, PhysRevLett.92.086102}.
 According to this rule, the surface energy is dominated by a contribution that is proportional to the number of dangling bonds on the surface.
 Let us consider the $(kl)$ surface inclined at an angle $\theta$ ($0\leq \theta \leq \pi/2$) to the $x$ axis~[Fig.~\ref{fig:surf_ene}(a)].
 For the $(kl)$ surface, there are $l+k$ dangling bonds in a surface segment of length $A=\sqrt{l^2+k^2}$.
 Hence, the dangling-bond contribution to the surface energy is given by $\gamma_0(\theta)= e_b(l + k)/\sqrt{l^2+k^2}$, where $e_b$ is the energy associated with a dangling bond oriented along the $x$ or $y$ direction per unit cell; see Fig.~\ref{fig:surf_ene}(a).
 Here, the energy per dangling bond in the $x$ direction is equal to that in the $y$ direction because our model respects four-fold rotation symmetry.
 When $0\leq \theta \leq \pi/2$, the relations $\cos \theta = l/\sqrt{l^2+k^2}$ and $\sin \theta = k/\sqrt{l^2+k^2}$ hold.
 Thus, the surface energy can be expressed as

 where the angular domain is extended to $-\pi \leq \theta \leq \pi$ by replacing $\cos \theta$ and $\sin \theta$ with $|\cos \theta|$ and $|\sin \theta|$, respectively.
 Furthermore, we have introduced the constant term $\alpha$, which will be shown below to play a crucial role in surface growth.